starkware-libs/stone-prover/README.md

 cargo install --path sierra_compile_sdk
 ```

 For the compilation to work, the `cairo` corelib folder is required.
-The easiest way is to have it in your home folder:
+A couple of paths are permitted but the easiest way is to have it in your home folder:

 ```bash
 git clone https://github.com/starkware-libs/cairo.git &&